nordengt/Projects/README.md

 ## Introduction

-The world of AI, ML, and DL is vast and ever-evolving, and this repository serves as a portfolio of my exploration and contributions to these domains.
+The world of AI, ML and DL is vast and ever-evolving, and this repository serves as a portfolio of my exploration and contributions to these domains.

 ## Projects